nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a new friend to gitGud friend’s list with an associated **unique** friend identifier.

 <div markdown="block" class="alert alert-info">

-**:information_source: What exactly is the friend identifier?**
+**:information_source: What is the friend identifier?**

-The friend identifier(FRIEND_ID) is a name you assign to a friend to refer to each unique friend for use in the gitGud application, it must also be unique and not previously exist in the friends list. gitGud has imposed the command constraints listed below on the friend identifier to ensure it is easy for you to remember, type and to use to refer to friends with.
+The friend identifier (`FRIEND_ID`) is a name you assign to a friend to refer to each unique friend for use within the gitGud application, it must also be unique and not previously exist in the friends list. gitGud has imposed the command constraints listed below on the friend identifier to ensure it is easy for you to remember and type.
 </div>

 Format: `friend --add FRIEND_ID [-n NAME]`

 Command constraints:
+* The `FRIEND_ID` used:
+  * must be non-empty and cannot contain only whitespaces.
-* The `FRIEND_ID` used must be a single word without spaces. e.g. `Kevin` and not `Kevin Lee` and should only contain alphanumeric characters.
+  * must be a single word (no spaces) e.g. `Kevin` and not `Kevin Lee`.
+  * must only contain alphanumeric characters e.g. `Kevin` and not `K@v!n`.
+  * can have at most 20 characters.
+* The `NAME` used:
+  * must be non-empty and cannot contain only whitespaces.
+  * can have at most 20 characters.
+  * supports all characters except for `-`.
 * The `FRIEND_ID` must be unique and must not already exist in the friends list.

 <div markdown="block" class="alert alert-warning">

 **:heavy_exclamation_mark: Warning: `FRIEND_ID` cannot be changed after being set, hence, make sure to use a `FRIEND_ID` you are sure about.**
 </div>